-The Group's principal source of liquidity is expected to be the operating cash flows of its operating subsidiaries and, if required, borrowings under the existing revolving credit facilities.
-As of December 31, 2024, the existing revolving credit facilities, which provided for commitments in an aggregate amount of ε 1,201 million, were drawn for an aggregate amount of ε 930 million.
-The Group can also generate additional liquidity through its securitization arrangements.
+The Group's principal source of liquidity is expected to be the operating cash flows of its operating subsidiaries and, if required, borrowings under the existing revolving credit facility.
+As of March 31, 2025, the existing revolving credit facility, which provided for commitments in an aggregate amount of \in 1,201 million, was drawn for an aggregate amount of \in 1,123 million.
+The Group can also generate additional liquidity through its securitisation arrangements.

 We expect to use these sources of liquidity to fund operating expenses, working capital requirements, capital expenditures, debt service requirements and other liquidity requirements that may arise from time to time.
-The availability of borrowings under the existing revolving credit facilities is conditioned upon compliance with specified leverage ratios.
+The availability of borrowings under the existing revolving credit facility was conditioned upon compliance with specified leverage ratios.
 Our ability to generate cash from our operations will depend on our future operating performance, which is in turn dependent, to some extent, on general economic, financial, competitive, market, regulatory and other factors, many of which are beyond our control.